Lamsio/Self-Learning-Programming/学校/Ethics/Ch2.md

 - sum>0, the action is good
 - sum<0, the action is wrong

+#### Case against Act Utilitarianism
+- Too much works
+- Ignores our innate sense of duty
+- Consequences of an action cannot be predicted

 #### Rule Utilitarianism
 - Act utilitarianism applies Principle of Utility to individual actions
 - Rule utilitarianism applies Principle of Utility to moral rules